-Spread melted butter all over dough.
+Spread melted butter all over the dough.
 Mix sugar and cinnamon and sprinkle over buttered dough.

-Beginning at the 15-inch side, role up dough and pinch edge together to seal.
+Beginning at the 15-inch side, roll up the dough and pinch edge together to seal.
 Cut into 10 - 12 slices.

 Preheat the oven to 350f/175c